NemoAndrea/blog/_posts/2022-02-05-GeometryNodesTubule.md

 ![geometry_tubule_nodes_lattice](../assets/geometry_tubule_nodes_lattice.jpg)

 Finally we add the dimer model and the hydrolysis model.
-We add an area for easy custom modification of the model ("maps & more").
+An area is left open for easy custom modification of the model ("maps & more").

 ![geometry_tubule_nodes_details](../assets/geometry_tubule_nodes_details.jpg)